 How does rhubarb growth change with the seasons, particularly in the fall?

-In the fall, rhubarb growth slows down as the plant prepares for winter.
-The leaves will start to turn yellow and wilt, and the stalks will become thinner.
+In the fall, rhubarb slows its growth as it prepares for winter.
+The leaves turn yellow and wilt, and the stalks grow thinner.
+Stop harvesting rhubarb in the fall so the plant can store energy for the cold season.

 What are the necessary steps to care for rhubarb during its first year?